NEW! Pace Bands on Your Phone. LEARN MORE...

 For a better mobile or desktop experience:

-Recent Hudson Valley Marathon at the Walkway Over the Hudson Reviews
+Do you want to see how the Hudson Valley Marathon at the Walkway Over the Hudson stacks up against other marathons?

-Chris's review of 2024 Hudson Valley Marathon at the Walkway Over the Hudson.
+Compare the details of the Hudson Valley Marathon at the Walkway Over the Hudson side-by-side with other marathons with our Comparison Tool.

 I'm going to make this detailed because there aren't many reviews of this race out there.
 TL; DR, I don't regret having signed up.
 I'd consider it in the future as a goal race (aiming for PR) but wouldn't do it just for the experience.